jimwei6/Reinforcement-Learning-with-Ice-Climber/README.md

 ## Setup

 Clone this repository and then follow stable-retro (https://github.com/Farama-Foundation/stable-retro) for set up.
 Read the installation and example sections.
 Then, copy files in IceClimber-Custom into "stable-retro/retro/data/stable/IceClimber-Nes" directory to import the modified variables and environment files.
+Install moviepy python package for video recording.

 Run the following to register the environment in the module
   ```